robroskie/Team24-COSC310/README.md

 # COSC310 - Solo Assignment #4
-The approach to this assignment was to implement two different Google APIs and have them work togther to return a list of places near a user inputted hotel.
+The approach to this assignment was to implement two different Google APIs and have them work together to return a list of places near a user inputted hotel.
 In the actions.py file a new custom action class has been written called ActiongetNearby(action).
 After rasa returns a list some hotels that meet the user's criteria, they can then type the name of one of the hotels to find a list of restaurants nearby.
 `Your input ->  What is nearby the Pinnacle Hotel Harbourfront hotel?`

  The restaurant name, address, distance from hotel and rating are printed for each of the potentnial restaurants.
 In order to achieve this, first the hotel name needs to be parsed into an address and then to its corresponding latitude/longitude coordinates.
 The name to address conversion for the selected hotel is done by getting the corresponding address for the value using one of the ten predefined hotel slots.
-Since each of the printed hotel listings is stored in one of these slots as a (key : value pair) in the format (hotelname : address), these are converted to dictionaries and the key values compared against the user inputted value for the hotel of interest.
+Since each of the printed hotel listings is stored in one of these slots as a (key : value pair) in the format (hotelname : address), these are converted to dictionaries and the key values compared against the user inputted value(get_hotel) for the hotel of interest.

  `hotel_returned_1: {"Radisson Hotel Vancouver Airport" : "8181 Cambie Road Richmond"}`
  `hotel_returned_2: {"Civic Hotel, Autograph Collection" : "13475 Central Avenue Surrey"}`